ansys/pyansys-dev-guide/doc/source/getting-started/basic.rst

 PyAnsys project organization
 ============================

-The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `PyAnsys organization <https://github.com/pyansys>`_.
+The `PyAnsys <https://docs.pyansys.com/>`_ project is hosted on GitHub at `PyAnsys GitHub organization`_.
 It contains several repositories with Python libraries that interface with Ansys products or services.
 To try out a library, visit one of these links:

 * `PyAEDT`_
 * `PyDPF-Core <https://github.com/pyansys/DPF-Core>`_